 The Anacapa Fellowship, established in 2006 through the generosity of two former Thacher parents, invites visiting scholars and artists to contribute to the Thacher community for a few weeks or months at a time.
 Through formal lectures, casual conversations in the dining hall, small workshops, and unique performances, Anacapa Scholars engage and share ideas with students and faculty alike.
 Recent scholars include:

 Dr. Edward Ayers—Historian, President of the University of Richmond

 Jim Culver—Staff Trainer, National Outdoor Leadership School

-A loyal supporter of the school, former U.S. District Judge William H. Orrick Jr. CdeP 1932, along with his wife, Suzanne, established this annual lecture series with a generous donation to the school.
-Its goal: educate students about the U.S. legal system, jurisprudence, and the public service done by attorneys and judges.
+The Orrick Lecture Series, established in 2005, was made possible by a generous donation from Suzanne Orrick in memory of her late husband, former U.S. District Judge William H. Orrick Jr. CdeP 1932.
+Judge Orrick had been a longstanding and loyal devotee and supporter of the School throughout his life.
+The lecture series named in his honor aims to educate students about the U.S. legal system, jurisprudence, and the public service done by attorneys and judges so that they may serve their communities and make a difference in the world after their time at Thacher.
 Every year brings a new theme, but the judge’s favorite dessert, Eskimo Pie, is always served at the end of the night.

 Tom CdeP 1987 and Linda Cole, humanitarian activists

 Clarence B. Jones, former advisor and friend of Martin Luther King, Jr.

 Rena Karefa-Johnson CdeP 2005, law student and activist at Harvard Law School